Top 15 Nursing Trends to Watch in 2022

 As a result, nurses who want to practice in a state other than the one where they were licensed sometimes face an uphill climb.

+From the days of Florence Nightingale to the present, nursing has predominantly been occupied by women.
 Interestingly, nursing trends such as this have been in flux over time and are changing for the better.
 For example, in 1960, just 2% of nurses were male.
 Today, that number is up to nearly 13%.

 People typically seek out those who they can relate to — this is also true with healthcare.
 Some male patients may feel more comfortable discussing specific health-related topics with nurses who are men.

+As an increased number of male nurses enter today’s workforce, it allows for a more balanced workforce that better reflects the population.
 Nursing is also among the fastest-growing U.S. professions, and many men are seeing the benefit of choosing a career that offers a bright outlook.

 “The pay is great, the opportunities are endless and you end up going home every day knowing that you did something very positive for someone else,” states Jorge Gitler, an oncology nurse manager.

-Nursing Trends: No. 11 — Telehealth Services on the Rise
+12. Telehealth Services Are on the Rise

 Later in the pandemic, from April to October 2021, an HHS survey found that 23.1% of respondents had used telehealth services in the previous four weeks, and 19.7% of households with children had used a telehealth visit for a child in the previous four weeks.